-- SHORTS: Plain, black specified tailored style.
+- SHORTS: Plain, grey specified tailored style.
 Shorts must not be tight or made of fabric and the hem must be just above the knee.

 - BLOUSE: Plain white, long or short sleeved blouse with a revere collar.
 The blouse should be tucked into the waistband when worn under a sweatshirt so that it is not visible below it.
 A white tee-shirt or top may be worn under the blouse but not coloured tee-shirts or bras that would show through the blouse.

 - SWEATSHIRT: Sweatshirt in “Kendrick red” with embroidered school crest.

 - Black SHOES of sensible design with low heels.
 No trainers, flat pumps, stilettos, platform shoes, sandals or flip flops.
 Shoes should protect and support feet to comply with the school’s Health & Safety Regulations.

 - TIGHTS AND SOCKS: Tights – black, grey or flesh coloured.
 Socks – plain black, grey or white.